Minister of Agriculture, Forests and Environment

 The Minister of Agriculture and Livestock Development (कृषि तथा पशुपन्छी विकास मन्त्री) is the head of the Ministry of Agriculture and Livestock Development.
 One of the senior-most officers in the Federal Cabinet, the minister responsible for growth and development of agriculture and livestock sector is an ex-officio member of Nepal Agricultural Research Council, Nepal Veterinary Council and National Tea and Coffee Development Board.
 The Minister is assisted by the Minister of State for Agriculture and Livestock Development and the junior Deputy Minister of Agriculture and Livestock Development.

-The current minister is Madan Prasad Pariyar, who assumed office on 22 September 2025 under interim government.
+The current minister is Geeta Chaudhary who assumed office on 27 March 2026 after the formation of new government under Prime Minister Balendra Shah.